lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection-lsp8.md

 ---
-sidebar_label: '🗃 Create an NFT Collection'
+sidebar_label: '🗃 Create an NFT Collection with LSP8'
-sidebar_position: 4
+sidebar_position: 5
 ---

 import Tabs from '@theme/Tabs';